The Elder: Elderflowers, Elderberries and the Legend

 The Elder Tree, scientifically known as Sambucus, is a genus of flowering plants in the family Adoxaceae.
 There are several species of elder trees, but the most common and well-known is Sambucus nigra, also called the European elder or black elder.
 It is native to Europe, parts of Asia, and North Africa.

 The popular term elderberry, or elder, comes from the Angelo-Saxon word 'aeld', which means "to kindle" or "fire."
 It got its name because hollowed-out elderberry stems were used to blow on kindling from a safe distance.

-The Elder tree, what a fantastic and generous tree!
+Fire starting is where we begin with this tree.
+What a fantastic and generous plant!
 Not just its uses but also the stories involved within it.
-I don’t really know where to start with this so I guess I will have to start at the beginning – how to identify it.
+I don’t really know where to start with this so I guess I will have to start at the beginning – the legends.

 Visit our shop and check out our best ever selection of Foraging books.